TobiasBN1005/From-thought-to-movement-/README.md

 This is a project for the Danish science fair "Unge Forskere", hence why all the documents are written in Danish.
+I will translate all the documents to English when the competition is over - if I remember it (:

 Talk about:
 - what are these files?